 Does Absorb Elements Stack?

 This makes it impossible to stack the spell on a target.
-The same applies with the damage bonus from the spell.
+The same applies to the damage bonus from the spell.

 It is important to note that damage and damage reduction can be added to other features that drive similar results.